ChemeketaCS/csweb/content/courses/cs290/202040/week11.md

 ## Final

-Must be taken at scheduled time.
-Time/date varies by section.
+Teams will have scheduled presentations during the schedule block.
 See elearn for details.